baptistefraisse/gsvd/README.md

 # **GSVD: Generalized Singular Value Decomposition**

 ## **Description**
-This repository provides an implementation of the **Generalized Singular Value Decomposition (GSVD)**, a matrix factorization technique that extends the **Singular Value Decomposition (SVD)** to two matrices.
-The GSVD has many applications in physics and engineering.
+This repository provides an implementation of the **Generalized Singular Value Decomposition (GSVD)**, a matrix factorization technique that extends the **Singular Value Decomposition (SVD)** to two matrices [1-3].
+The GSVD has many applications in physics and engineering, as it compares the spectra of two matrices in a common space [4].

 Given two matrices $A \in \mathbb{R}^{m \times n}$ and $B \in \mathbb{R}^{p \times n}$, the GSVD decomposes them as: